Course text books

 - Hudson, Lynda.
 Scripts and Strategies in Hypnotherapy with Children Crown House Publishing, Wales

-good on communication skills and reading non verbal communication, particularly useful if therapy is a new area for you
+Good on communication skills and reading non-verbal communication, particularly useful if therapy is a new area for you, useful for Practitioner or Foundation level students.

 - Silvester, Trevor.
 Wordweaving: The Science of Suggestion Quest Institute, UK